Lumbridge/CentralLoggingService/README.md

 ![CLS Admin Dashboard Image](https://i.imgur.com/C6tYYh2.png)

 ## User Alerts
+Users can setup alerts via the front end, these alerts are completely customisable using the alert query builder shown in the `Setting up an Alert` section.
+An usage example here is that a certain user may want to be notified whenever a particular service logs an error, this can be extended to whenever a particular service logs an error at a certain time, certain day of the week, in a certain staging environment etc etc. For a full list of options see the `Alert Options Breakdown` section.

 ### Setting up an Alert
 #### 1. Register a subscriber
 Navigate to the subscribers page then click `+ New Subscriber` and you'll be presented with the following form to complete: